TheSquidNextDoor/Stellar-Sortie/README.txt

   Added particle effect for when the player's shields are depleted Changed ship and planet selection buttons to be a lot more obvious If you're wondering, the 'C' in the C class interceptor means Classic because the Prototype Corvette is the first non-placeholder ship made for the game.
 (There's some trivia for you.)
-  Also, my personal preference is the Protoype Corvette.
+  Also, my personal preference is the Protoype Corvette You can now go back to ship selection and not be greeted with a visual mess Changed position of start mission button